KarlMeierMattern/Full-Stack/JS-notes.md

 Recursion is a programming concept where a function calls itself.
 This can reduce a complex problem into simpler sub-problems, until they become straightforward to solve.
 Learn the fundamental concepts of recursion, explore the call stack, and build out a visual representation of the recursion process through an animation.

+- The `keydown` event fires every time a user presses a key on their keyboard, and is a good way to add more interactivity to input elements.
+- Remember that `e` is a common parameter name for the **event object**.
+Whenever an event listener is triggered by an event, an event object is created automatically.
+You don't always need to use this object, but it can be useful to access information about the event that was triggered.
+- `key` is one of the properties of evnt objects.
+It represents the string value of the key that was pressed.

+		numberInput.addEventListener("keydown", (e) => {
+		  if (e.key === "Enter") {
+		    checkUserInput();
+		  }
+		});

+- A good way to check and normalize numbers is to use `parseInt()`, which converts a string into an integer or whole number.
+It takes a string to be converted into an integer, and returns either an integer or NaN.

+		parseInt(2.2); // 2
+		parseInt("2e+3"); // 2
+		parseInt("e") // NaN
+- The `isNaN()` function takes in a string or number as an argument, and returns true if it evaluates to NaN.

+		isNaN("test"); // true
+		isNaN(2); // false
+		isNaN("3.5"); // false
+-